-Grants in the Greater Philadelphia area go to organizations covering a broad range of needs in the local community and beyond, from primary healthcare to community nutrition programs.
+Grants in the Greater Philadelphia area go to organizations that meet a broad range of needs.
 Typical grants range from $2,500 to $25,000, with occasional larger and multi-year commitments.
 Examples include:

 Beyond Literacy — BeLit, the largest literacy agency in Philadelphia, provides opportunities for adults and families by improving their reading, writing, math, English language, digital literacy, and workplace skills.